oiivantsov/oiivantsov/README.md

 I'm a passionate software developer with a focus on building efficient, scalable, and user-friendly applications.
 I have experience in Java development, web technologies, and database management.
 Currently, I'm diving deep into full-stack development and expanding my knowledge of different software architectures and cloud services.

-- 🔭 I’m currently working on: A healthcare simulation project that models patient flow using probability distributions.
 - 🌱 I’m currently learning: Advanced Java concepts, Spring Framework, and microservices architecture.
 - 💬 Ask me about: Java, JavaFX, databases, algorithms, and software design.
 - 📫 How to reach me: [oiivantsov@outlook.com](mailto:oiivantsov@outlook.com)